ACM40960/project-abolipathak/README.md

 ## Plot Temperature vs Year for Ocean Surface Data

 Insert plot image here

 ## Compute Correlation between CO2 and Temperature

-We load the CO2 data, calculate the correlation between mean land surface temperature and CO2 levels over a common range of years.
-This is done by combining temperature and CO2 datasets using inner merge and calculates the correlation coefficient to assess their relationship.

-Below is a scatter plot with temperature on the x-axis and CO2 levels on the y-axis, where each point is colored based on the year.
-It also adds a regression line to the plot.
-The correlation coefficient between temperature and CO2 is displayed, along with labels and styling for visualization.

-## Compute Correlation between CO2 and Temperature